gyulanemeth/bluefox.email/docs/index.md

 ## Sending Infrastructure

-Bluefox.email works with multiple sending options.
+BlueFox Email works with multiple sending options.
 You can use the platform’s built-in delivery or connect external providers when needed.
 If you choose to use your own external system, you’ll need to configure the relevant credentials within each project.

 ::: tip Note:
 We plan to release a detailed article on how to optimize different sending setups soon.